franciscoaguirre/cosmos-midterm/slides/presentation/markdown/cryptography.md

 ---

-### Dependency on cryptography librairies I
+### Dependency on cryptography libraries I

-CosmosSDK and Tendermint are written in Go, so librairies used for cryptography are imported from various Go packages and projects.
+CosmosSDK and Tendermint are written in Go, so libraries used for cryptography are imported from various Go packages and projects.

 - secp256k1: depends on the implementation of the [decred project](https://github.com/decred/dcrd/tree/master/dcrec/secp256k1).
 This is also the library used in [btcd](https://github.com/btcsuite/btcd)(a bitcoin node written in go).
 - secp256r1: depends on [Go core crypto package](https://pkg.go.dev/crypto/elliptic#P256)